 Step 3: Locate the DMZ option in the settings menu and enable it.
 In the host address field, enter the static IP address you assigned to your console.
 Save the changes and restart your router.

-Do note that the Final Fantasy XIV servers undergo maintenance regularly.
-So, the problem may not be originating from the player’s end.
+Please note that the Final Fantasy XIV servers undergo maintenance regularly.
+So the problem may not be originating from the player’s end.
 You can follow Square Enix on their social media to get updates regarding server maintenance.
 It is usually a good idea to wait a day or two until the game servers are back up again.

 For any queries and suggestions, comment down below.